naomirono/Sidebar/README.md

 # Sidebar Navigation bar

-It is a simple sidebar navigation
+It is a simple sidebar navigation with hover effects

 ## Built With